• 0

 How to take hardwood cuttings

-This simple step-by-step guide will help you take hardwood cuttings with ease.
-Once you've got the process down, you'll be making hardwood cuttings with ease and even be able to show your friends how it is done!
+This simple step-by-step guide will help you take hardwood cuttings easily.
+Once you've mastered the process, you'll be making hardwood cuttings easily and even be able to show your friends how it is done!

 Step 1: Choose your shrub & stem type

-Choose shrubs that will easily root from hardwood cuttings, in my example I've chosen Cornus (Dogwood) as they are notoriously easy to root from hardwood cuttings.
-Blackcurrants, Roses and Hydrangeas also do well from these cutting types.
+Choose shrubs that will easily root from hardwood cuttings.
+In my example, I've chosen Cornus (Dogwood), as it is notoriously easy to root from hardwood cuttings.
+Blackcurrants, Roses, and Hydrangeas also do well from these cutting types.

-Then, it's a case of choosing one or two-year-old stems that are healthy and semi-flexible.
+Then, choose healthy, semi-flexible stems from one or two years old.
 Don't try to use old stiff wood as cuttings, as these often fail.
-You're looking for lengths that are up to a pencil's thickness and look healthy.
+Look for lengths up to a pencil's thickness and look healthy.

 How to make hardwood cuttings